The myth of sexual chemistry

 If you remember that old commercial, “Calgon, Take Me AWAY!”:

-That’s the mentality of the style called “Trancers.”
+“Trancers” are a sexual style who are quiet sorts of lovers.
 They like darkened rooms, quiet interactions, steady rhythms, not a lot of talking.
 They “groove” to sex in their own calm way.

-Think of this song by Bobby Vinton, the “Polish Prince:”
+Think of the song by Bobby Vinton, the “Polish Prince."

-You put those two together, and the latter says: “I love how your eyes close whenever you kiss me.
-I just love how you love me!” and the former (Trancer) says: “Can we just be quiet now and get into it?”
+You put those two together, and the latter says: “I love how your eyes close whenever you kiss me!” and the former (Trancer) says: “Can we just be quiet now and get into it?”

 Sex is dramatic, with high self-esteem.
-All playfulness and creative.
+All playfulness and creative, exhibitionistic, even.
 Sexual skills are valued.
 Novelty keeps things interesting.

-This one, called “Role Enactor,” would really conflict if together with the romantic Partner Engager who shouts:
+This one, called “Role Enactor,” would really conflict together with the romantic Partner Engager who shouts:

 “Why don’t you just love ME!
 Why do we need these outfits, movies, and sex in daring places!”

 The Role Enactor shouts back:“I do love you, but why do you have to be such a stick in the mud!”